 Distribution system engineers sometimes take advantage of existing transmission right-of-way to route their medium voltage (MV) circuits when standards show there is adequate vertical clearance to high voltage (HV) transmission circuits above.
 Often, the lightning performance of the HV circuit improves, while the trip-out rate of the MV circuit is disappointing.

-In this edited 2019 contribution to INMR, Dr. William Chisholm explains that line surge arresters offer an opportunity to retain the benefits of improved electromagnetic coupling of lightning to the HV circuit above while mitigating induced and backflashover overvoltages on the MV circuit below.
-With appropriate selection, arresters on the lower circuit can also mitigate cross-system contact faults.
+In this edited past contribution to INMR, Dr. William Chisholm explained that line surge arresters offer an opportunity to retain the benefits of improved electromagnetic coupling of lightning to the HV circuit above while mitigating induced and backflashover overvoltages on the MV circuit below.
+With appropriate selection, arresters on the lower circuit can also mitigate cross-system contact faults

 Fig. 1 shows a visually appealing arrangement of “delta” transmission circuits and “horizontal” distribution circuits, with 1-2-3 conductors balanced on each side.